vedi/ios-profile/README.md

 1. Refer to [Getting Started with the Facebook iOS SDK](https://developers.facebook.com/docs/ios/getting-started/) for more information

+1. Add `-lSoomlaiOSProfileFacebook` to the project's "Other Linker Flags"

 ## UserProfile

 As part of a login call to a provider, Soomla will internally try to also fetch the online user profile details via